cyber6l/eCTHP-Notes/Module2/Threat Hunting Professional.md

 Procedures are the detailed steps that implement each technique, outlining the exact process for tasks.

-*explain how adversaries infiltrate and navigate a network to accomplish their objectives.
-Understanding TTPs helps in identifying the adversary in future attacks by creating Indicators of Compromise (IOCs).*
+*Understanding TTPs helps in identifying the adversary in future attacks by creating Indicators of Compromise (IOCs).*

 What is IOCs ?